 If you believe you are being sent back to work too soon, you can appeal the decision.

-If you were injured on the job, you may be eligible for workers’ compensation benefits if you:
+If you were injured on the job, it is well within your rights to file for workers’ compensation benefits.
+Workers’ compensation should not affect future employment opportunities or be followed by retaliation from your employer.
+You may be eligible for workers’ compensation benefits if you:

 - Work for an employer who is legally required to provide workers’ compensation

 - Suffered an injury that is covered by workers’ compensation insurance

 - Reported your injury in a timely manner

 Once your claim is approved, you could receive multiple benefits, including a percentage of your usual wage and free medical care (provided by a doctor of your employer’s choosing).
 Your doctor will be the one to determine when you must return to work.

 You May Go Back at Full Capacity or Receive Light Duty

 According to the South Carolina Workers’ Compensation Commission (WCC), when your doctor sends you back to work, they may say: